Secrets lifecycle and responsibilities¶

 Security intent:

-- Bootstrap artefacts remain minimal and local-only.
+- Bootstrap records remain minimal and local-only.

 - Secret values move to AKV as early as practical.